Queen-Ity/Queen-Ity/README.md

 ## Queen-Ity

 ### INTEREST
--I am a Web Developer
+*-I am a Web Developer

--A copywriter
+*-A copywriter

--UI/UX Designer
+-*UI/UX Designer

--A lifestyle writer
+-*A lifestyle writer

--And Very Sapiosexual.
+-*And Very Sapiosexual.

--I’m currently working on improving in fullstack web development, Copywriting and UI/UX design.
+-*I’m currently working on improving in fullstack web development, Copywriting and UI/UX design.

 -Fun fact:
 -I question my whole life at night but still wake up the following morning ready to learn something new.